esrdevsw/AndroidAPP_Study/README.md

 apply plugin: 'kotlin-android-extensions'

->>> Next step is to fix the App and add the database functionality.
+->Next step is to fix the App and add the database functionality.